Use Jira Tickets to Drive Deployments

 1. Trigger

-When issue transitions from In Progress → Canceled
+When issue transitions from In Progress → Canceled.
+You can also specify additional criteria to be met e.g. work type.

-3. Send Web Request: Get Target Environment ID
+2. Send Web Request: Update Target Environment Status

 Web request URL: